Flashbac09/CFDeck/README.md

 # CFDeck
 Here is my deck of CFD-related code.

-This set is developed mostly an entry-level CFD course.
+This set is developed mostly during an entry-level CFD course.

 Short descriptions and comments are attached to the code.